 When should your Child start an Extracurricular activity?

-Before you enroll your child, make sure that they have fully adjusted to the new routine.
+Before you enrol your child, make sure that they have fully adjusted to their regular routine.
+In general, children can begin extracurricular activities when they are able to handle their self-care tasks on their own.

-Here are some signs your child has adjusted well to school and may be ready for more stimulation than an extracurricular activity can provide:
+Here are some signs your child has adjusted well to school and could be ready for more stimulation than an extracurricular activity can provide.

 - They will be excited to go to school